HankarM88/British_Airways_Reviews_Sentiment_Analaysis/README.md

 # British Airways Virtual Intership

-## This my contribution to Virtual Experience Program provided by British Airways.
+## This is my contribution to Virtual Experience Program provided by British Airways company.
 The program contains two main tasks to perform:
 - ### Task 1 :

 1. Scraping reviews from the web